Lock19CFR/docs/training/pitcrewcpr.md

 Thank the group and ask them how the experience has been for them.
 Ask how the roles worked for them and how the change of roles worked.
 Make sure the handover of the lead role is clearly expressed between Role 1 and Role 4 "I am giving you lead" and new arrivals know what roles to expect.
 Emphasize the importance of communication between CFRs.
 Ask for past experiences on team CPR.

-note: Real life can be very different from training.
+Note: Real life can be very different from training.
 You might not have enough responders for all roles, or ambulance crew will take over before you filled all roles.
 Still, it is very important to know the procedure especially for roles 1 to 4.